 Somerset is famous for its apple orchards and its cider.
 The orchard at Abbey Farm grows apples of local origin and helps to preserve some of the old and rare varieties.

 In the orchard you’ll see the shepherd’s hut.
-The Museum’s Exmoor Horn sheep have temporarily gone back to their other home on Exmoor but should be back in spring 2020.
+The Museum’s Exmoor Horn sheep have temporarily gone back to their other home on Exmoor but we hope they will be back soon!

 A First World War allotment has been re-created where you can discover more about life on the Home Front and the ways in which Somerset people supported the war effort.
 The allotment was opened to mark the First World War Centenary.